 Purple combines the stability of blue and energy of red, and is often associated with: imagination, idealism, mystery, magic, intrigue, royalty, luxury, extravagance, creativity, nostalgia.

 Purple is a color of great historical significance.
-In ancient times, purple was a signifier of wealth and luxury.
+In ancient times, purple was a significance of wealth and luxury.
 Only members of the royal family and the elite class had access to purple dye.
 This was because it wasn’t a naturally-occuring colour; thus, it was extremely expensive and difficult to come by.

 Today, purple still has strong associations with luxury, working well with brands that offer high-end products.
 Purple is also associated with peace and harmony, making it a good choice for products or services that wish to impart tranquility, such as yoga studios.

 Given its unnatural origins, purple also has a mystical allure.
 This is the reason why it is often associated with spirituality.
 It evokes images of sacredness, fulfillment, and a higher self.
 Purple also represents familiarity and nostalgia.
+Check out more inspirational templates here.